operand/agency/README.md

 ```

 The prefix `_action__` is used to indicate that this is an action that can be
-invoked by other `Operator`'s.
+invoked by other agents.
 The suffix `say` is the name of the action.

-This `say` action takes a single string argument `content`.
+The `say` action takes a single string argument `content`.
 This action is
-intended to allow other operators to chat with Chatty, as expressed in its
+intended to allow other agents to chat with Chatty, as expressed in its
 docstring.

 When `ChattyAI` receives a `say` action, it will generate a response using its